SussexPAL/PythonCrashCourse/Scripts/further_function.md

 ## Introducing recursion
 Maybe by now you've thought to ask "hang on, if we can call one function from inside another, can we call a function from inside itself!?".
 Yes.
 Yes, you can.

 This is called recursion, and it opens up a whole world of exciting possibilities (as well as things that could potentially go wrong) which can be super useful, but also can be difficult to get your head around.
-It's a topic that deserves its own topic - but we're going to briefly go over it now.
+It's something that really deserves it's own session - but we're going to briefly go over it now.

 Take a look at this example:
 ``` py